peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

-maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the non-empty answers is also referenced in all other non-empty answers.
+maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses.

 In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each of the authoritative servers as determined by the delegation's NS record set, with DNSSEC validation enforced.
-When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's non-empty answer, the CDS/CDNSKEY state MUST be considered inconsistent.
+When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.

-Consistency is only REQUIRED across non-empty answers: Nameservers that provide valid proof of non-existence or do not respond SHOULD be disregarded.
+Consistency is only REQUIRED across received responses:
+Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.

 If an inconsistent CDS/CDNSKEY state is encountered, the Parental Agent MUST take no action.